Dow Medical College

-Dow Medical College is a public medical school located in the city of Karachi, Sindh.
+Dow Medical College is a public medical school located in the city of Karachi, Sindh, Pakistan.
 It was founded in 1945 and named after British civil servant Sir Hugh Dow, Governor of Sindh.

 In 2003, it became a constituent college of the newly formed Dow University of Health Sciences.

 History

-The Dow Medical College was established in Hyderabad in the 1945.
-It was relocated to Karachi by Sir Hugh Dow, governor of Sindh.
+Sir Hugh Dow laid foundation stone of Dow Medical College, Karachi, on 10 December 1945, at the site of old NJV School.
+Three weeks later, on 31 December 1945, the college consisting of forty-five students, including one female Muslim student, transferred from Hyderabad to Karachi.
+The Government of Sindh under the lead of then Health minister Dr. Hemandas Wadhwani, arranged this transfer.
+The 20 member teaching faculty was led by Dr Kewalram Tarasing Ramchandani as the Principal.
+Some staff taught multiple subjects.
+It was initially housed in the old NJV High School Building on Mission Road.
+The new building was inaugurated in November 1946.
 Until 1947, it was an affiliate of University of Bombay.
 After the independence of India, it was under the University of Sindh.
 After the University of Karachi was founded, it became its affiliate.
 It was in 2003 when the Dow University of Health Sciences was established as an independent institution, with Dow Medical College and two other colleges being put under its umbrella.